-- 6.3.1 Check the hanger clamps to ensure there is no damage to the stainless steel hangers.
+- 6.3.1 Check the hanger clamps to ensure there are no cracks or fractures in the molded plastic clamps.
 Replace components as necessary. - 6.3.2 Check bolt torque per drawing.
-This can be a random sampling of 2 hanger clamps between each set of anchors (distance between anchors is approximately 195' (59.4m) from the starting end and succeeding anchor points at 230' max (70.2m).
-If the hardware is loose contact Conductix torque specifications.
+This can be a random sampling of 2 hanger clamps between each set of anchors, see chart.